CFCA-FM: Move to FM

 The flip, which occurred on January 6, 2009, resulted in a continuation of the oldies format as KFUN 99.5.
-Although the station was allowed to simulcast at 1090 AM until April 6 of that year, the AM signal is believed to have been shut down on January 16; the old AM towers were taken down in March.
-CKKW later flipped to adult hits, but kept the same branding.
+Although the station was allowed to simulcast at 1090 AM until April 6 of that year, the AM signal was likely shut down on January 16.
+The old AM towers were taken down in March.
+CKKW later flipped to adult hits, but kept the same call sign and branding.

 As part of a mass format reorganization by Bell Media, on May 18, 2021, CKKW rebranded as Bounce 99.5.

+On July 23, 2026, Bell Media announced a frequency swap for the Virgin Radio and Bounce networks in the Kitchener-Waterloo market, taking effect on July 28.
+CKKW will take on CFCA-FM (105.3)'s contemporary hit radio format as 99.5 Virgin Radio, while the higher-powered CFCA will assume 99.5's adult hits programming as Bounce 105.3.
+Bounce host Angie Hill noted the 105.3 facility reaches as far as Owen Sound and Toronto, extending the Bounce brand's reach, while the majority of listeners to Virgin on 105.3 were in and around Kitchener and will be adequately served by 99.5.
+On July 28, 2026, at the said time, the station picked up CFCA’s contemporary hit radio format as "99.5 Virgin Radio".
+The first song aired as "Virgin" was Pink Pony Club by Chappell Roan.
+The station also obtained the CFCA call letters.